 Lhasa, the Tibetan capital, is known as the “City of Sunlight” because of its massive number of sunny days throughout the year.
 The city lies on the banks of the Lhasa River, also known as the Kyi Chu, a tributary of the vast Yarlung Tsangpo River, which later becomes the Brahmaputra.

 Lhasa has a wealth of sights and attractions, which includes the famous Jokhang Temple, the most sacred temple in Tibetan Buddhism and the home of the spectacular Jowo Sakyamuni, the golden statue of Buddha that was brought to Tibet in the 7th century.

 Potala Palace, one of the landmarks of Tibet.

 However, while the Jokhang is famous, the most iconic landmark in Tibet, outside Mount Everest, is the beautiful Potala Palace.
-Sitting on top of the Red Hill, or Moburi, this amazing red and white palace was built in the 16th century to be the center of the monastic governance of Tibet, and is an amazing testament to Tibetan building and architecture.
+Sitting on top of the Red Hill, the Moburi, this amazing red and white palace was built in the 16th century to be the center of the monastic governance of Tibet, and is an amazing testament to Tibetan building and architecture.

-All of this, and more, can be seen on almost any tour that includes a two-day stop in Lhasa for acclimatization, which is almost every tour to Tibet.
+All of this and more can be seen on almost any tour that includes a two-day stop in Lhasa for acclimatization, which is almost every tour to Tibet.
 Lhasa is the heart of religion and culture in Tibet, and is one of the most spectacular cities in the world, not to mention that it is the world’s highest capital city.

 Lunang Forest, a fariy land in Nyingchi, Tibet.